MPtasz/SplashRotate/README.md

 ![Tools/SplashRotate](https://github.com/MPtasz/SplashRotate/blob/main/assets/ScreenShots/SplashRotateArchiveDisplay.png)

   - Click the 'ArchiveCleanup' button to reset the rotation numbers back to their lowest numbers.
-  - for example is there are 10 splash screen files, they will be re-numbered 'splash01.png' thru 'splash10.png' after the 'ArchiveCleanup' button is pressed.
+  - For example is there are 10 splash screen files, they will be re-numbered 'splash01.png' thru 'splash10.png' after the 'ArchiveCleanup' button is pressed.
   - The 'Renumbered' field tells you how many splash screens are on your radio and what they have been re-numbered to.